ersc-docs/ersc-docs.github.io/pages/A-Seamless-Modding-Rewrite.md

 3. Go to your `ME2` folder in your `Game` folder.

-4. Make a new folder and name it into `dllMods`.
-(You can name the folder to whatever you want, if you do replace `ddMods` with what ever you named the folder into)
+4. Make a new folder and name it into `dllMods`.<br /> (You can name the folder to whatever you want,<br />
+   if you do replace `ddMods` with what ever you named the folder into)

     ![image](https://github.com/ersc-docs/ersc-docs.github.io/assets/174225858/30b9991b-4d33-4797-a276-ac54d079468b)

-5. Drag and drop the `.dll` mods content into the `dllMods` folder.
+6. Drag and drop the `.dll` mods content into the `dllMods` folder.

     ![image](https://github.com/ersc-docs/ersc-docs.github.io/assets/174225858/10820f1a-17bc-4b19-8b0a-5bbae3132854)

-6. Go back into your `ME2` folder and open the `config_eldenring.toml`
+7. Go back into your `ME2` folder and open the `config_eldenring.toml`

-7. Add the `.dll` mods `.dll` file into the config where you added Seamless Coop in a previous step.<br /> Separate the `.dll` mods you are using with a `,`.
+8. Add the `.dll` mods `.dll` file into the config where you added Seamless Coop in a previous step.<br /> Separate the `.dll` mods you are using with a `,`.

   ```